South Australian National Football League: 1990–1999: Adelaide and Port Adelaide AFL entry

 On 31 July 1990, Port Adelaide surprised the SANFL by making an independent bid to join the AFL.
 The SANFL was left with little option but to submit its own bid to enter the AFL.
 In a thirty-minute meeting the SANFL formed the Adelaide Football Club.
-While Port Adelaide had by far the largest supporter base in South Australia, it could not compete with the SANFL's offer of a composite club, dismantling of the SANFL player retention scheme, dropping of court action against Port Adelaide and the use of Football Park, and in November 1990, following a legal battle (dropped), the AFL announced the Adelaide Football Club had been granted a license and would enter the competition in 1991.
+While Port Adelaide had by far the largest supporter base in South Australia, it could not compete with the SANFL's offer of a composite club, dismantling of the SANFL player retention scheme, dropping of court action against Port Adelaide and the use of Football Park, and in November 1990, following a legal battle (dropped), the AFL announced the Adelaide Football Club had been granted a licence and would enter the competition in 1991.

-The Adelaide Crows debuted in 1991 wearing the state colours of navy blue, red and yellow.
+The Adelaide Football Club, nicknamed the Crows, debuted in 1991 wearing the state colours of navy blue, red and yellow.
 While the Adelaide Crows enjoyed crowds of over 40,000 every week and dominated local media coverage, crowds at local SANFL matches suffered substantially.

 In 1994 after a tender process put to all the SANFL clubs, the Port Adelaide Football Club secured a licence to enter the AFL.
 Port Adelaide chose the nickname of 'Power' since 'Magpies' was already used by Collingwood.
 Port Adelaide wished to maintain its presence (as the Magpies) in the SANFL, which was agreed to on the basis that Port Adelaide's SANFL and AFL entities operate independently.
 The club in the SANFL was renamed "Port Adelaide Magpies Football Club" to reflect this separation.